 But that’s what blogs are for!

-"Does EDB BDR, and/or Postgres in general, suffer from a possible split-brain scenario if you only have 2 servers in a cluster?"
+"Does EDB Postgres Distributed, and/or Postgres in general, suffer from a possible split-brain scenario if you only have 2 servers in a cluster?"

 This is a two-part question and does require a bit of background in order to answer properly.
-Let’s start with BDR, EDB’s bi-directional logical replication solution.
+Let’s start with EDB Postgres Distributed, EDB’s bi-directional logical replication (BDR) solution.

 In this context, Split-Brain isn’t a real concern, as both nodes are meant to accept write traffic.
 If a write lands on both systems and happens to conflict during replay on the other system, the default behavior is to use the newest row version entirely.
 If this is insufficient, there are a suite of alternatives which include Conflict-free Replicated Data Types (CRDTs), column-level resolution, streaming transform triggers, and custom conflict resolution functions for specific scenarios.
 So long as both nodes are able to reconnect in the future, these safeguards should allow them to stitch the data back together.